 Mosaic Perks You Pick

 While the 10-tile milestones drop off once you qualify for Mosaic 1, JetBlue opens up a new menu of Mosaic Perks You Pick for their elite members.
-The Mosaic Perks You Pick is similar to AA Loyalty Choice Rewards, Delta Medallion Choice Benefits, and the recently introduced Elite Choice Benefits by Alaska.
+The Mosaic Perks You Pick is similar to AA Loyalty Point Rewards, Delta Medallion Choice Benefits, and Elite Choice Benefits by Alaska.

 Each time a TrueBlue member reaches a new Mosaic level, they can choose from one of the following Mosaic Perks You Pick benefits:

-- FoundersCard Blue Membership: Receive a variety of business and lifestyle benefits (over 15) curated for Mosaic members.
+- FoundersCard Blue Membership: Receive numerous business and lifestyle benefits (over 150) curated for Mosaic members.
+You'll enjoy this for free for 12 months.
+FoundersCard renewal will be charged at the annual $295 rate unless canceled.

 - Select JetBlue Card statement credit: Receive a $99 statement credit on the JetBlue Plus Card or JetBlue Business Card

-- 20 bonus Tiles: Receive a 20-tile bonus; you can deposit it in your account to reach the next level faster or gift it to someone else.
+- 20 bonus tiles: Receive a 20-tile bonus to help get you to the next Mosaic level even faster — or save the perk and apply it to the following year.

 - 15,000-point bonus: Receive 15,000 bonus TrueBlue points to boost your balance.

 If you frequently travel with a pet, the pet fee benefit could be massive.
 It could be enough to justify switching loyalty to JetBlue.
-Four round trips per year with your pet adds up to $1,000 in savings if you select that perk.
-Having a menu of options is excellent, as it lets fliers select the perk most valuable to them.
+Four round-trips per year with your pet adds up to $1,000 in savings by selecting this perk.
+Having a menu of options is excellent, as it lets fliers select the perks most valuable to them.

 Comparing the New JetBlue Mosaic Program to the Old Version

 The new, expanded Mosaic elite system and additional perks provide a step up from the old system.
-Don't get me wrong: JetBlue already had a loyal following in the markets it serves due to previous Mosaic elite qualification requirements and benefits.
+Don't get me wrong: JetBlue already had a loyal following in the markets it serves, due to previous Mosaic elite qualification requirements and associated benefits.
 But the new program offers upsides for both elites and non-elites alike.
-Nearly everyone will be better off.
+Nearly everyone is better off.

 The new perks at the upper end are excellent, as well — especially the Move to Mint certificates.
-I'm curious to see how these roll out and what availability is like for using them.
+These are incredibly useful, especially now that you can apply them ahead of time without waiting until close to departure.

-Across the board, JetBlue is doing well by nearly all of its customers through these changes.
-The only ones hurt are those who qualified on segments rather than spending.
+Across the board, JetBlue is rewarding nearly all of its customers through these changes.
+The only ones hurt are those who qualified for status on flight segments rather than spending.
 If you're in that boat, it might be worth evaluating your loyalty to JetBlue.

 TrueBlue members can get solid value from JetBlue's frequent flyer program.
-When you buy a JetBlue flight, you can earn up to 15x points — depending on the fare you book, how you book, which card you use, and your JetBlue status level.
-When it's time to redeem your points, JetBlue shows you exactly how many points you need for the flight you want.
+When you buy a JetBlue flight, you can earn up to 15x points, depending on the fare you book, how you book, which card you use, and your JetBlue status level.
+When it's time to redeem your points, JetBlue shows you exactly how many points you need for your desired flight.
 If a flight is on sale, you can pay points, cash, or a combination of the two.

-So if you're just getting started with points and miles and live in a market served by JetBlue, TrueBlue is a great place to start.
+So if you're just getting started with points and miles and live near an airport served by JetBlue, TrueBlue is a great place to start.
 But don't give up on learning about other frequent-flyer programs.
-The key to a great rewards strategy is diversifying your points so that you have multiple options for booking your next trip.
+The key to a great rewards strategy is diversifying your points so you have multiple options for booking your next trip.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.